Rules to Better CRM for Users - 25 Rules

 The Dynamics CRM roadmap provides a snapshot of what Microsoft has been working on in the Dynamics CRM business.
-You can use the roadmap to find out what was recently made generally available, released into public preview, are still being developed and tested, or are no longer developed.
+You can use the roadmap to find out what was recently made generally available, released into public preview, is still being developed and tested, or is no longer developed.

 While there is a web app available, Microsoft has now released a CRM mobile app for Apple, Android, and, of course, their own phone OS.
 It is only for CRM Online and CRM2013 On-Premise.

 You can download it now for your device (Aussie links):

 Make sure when you download that you're getting the official app released by Microsoft Corporation.

 We used to use the CRM Outlook Client Plugin for tracking emails and appointments in Outlook.
 With the latest Dynamics update, now we have another choice, the Dynamics 365 Outlook App, which is much lighter than the plugin.

 Although you can create a Contact first, it's better to always create the Company first so you don't get orphan Contacts.